anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 required for the interoperability of the extension, MUST be stable and non-changing and MUST NOT be denoted as a "work in progress" or similar description.
-3. Extension specifications MUST NOT define requests and responses exchanges over an unencrypted HTTP connection.
+3. Extension specifications MUST NOT define request and response exchanges over an unencrypted HTTP connection.
 Extensions should also be compliant with the security considerations of [@!RFC7481].
 4. Extension specifications MUST NOT forbid the use of RDAP services over IPv6.